Category: business english idioms

 Hey there! 👋

-Use this page as a reference, explore the idioms below, and return to it whenever you want to improve your cross-cultural communication skills in English.
+• something to return to whenever you want to improve your cross-cultural communication skills in English

 Teacher Rob 🙋♂️